Gelman Library: Notable collections

+2013 renovation

+The university hired architecture firm Cox Graae & Spack Architects in December 2010 to help determine the scope of a renovation project.
+By February 2011, the university announced the prospective plan for renovations.
 As part of the fiscal year 2012 operating and capital budgets, the George Washington University Board of Trustees approved a $16 million renovation project for Gelman Library.
 The project plan included renovations of the entrance level of the building.
 Moving the library entrance from H ST to Kogan Plaza, the new second floor plan presents learning commons featuring group study spaces with wireless technology and laptop bars.
 Construction began late May 2012.

-After a little over one year of construction, Gelman library opened their new entrance floor to the public Monday, August 12, 2013.

-The design upgrade, which focused on providing more natural light and open space for students, "boasts new amenities to meet modern students’ needs, such as more outlets to recharge laptops, and technology enabled study rooms."
-Such technologies a digital media lab where students may check out cameras for use, a digital visualization room containing a 3D screen to better examine data, and five additional "study rooms equipped with large monitors that can be connected to laptops to make collaboration on group projects easier."
-The unveiled second floor is completed with new laptop bars and a snack lounge equipped with two water bottle refill stations.
+After a little over one year of construction, Gelman library opened a new entrance floor to the public in August 2013.
+The design upgrade, which focused on providing more natural light and open space for students, boasts new amenities to meet modern students’ needs, such as more outlets to recharge laptops, and technology enabled study rooms.
+Such technologies a digital media lab where students may check out cameras for use, a digital visualization room containing a 3D screen to better examine data, and five additional study rooms equipped with large monitors that can be connected to laptops to make collaboration on group projects easier.
+The second floor is completed with new laptop bars and a snack lounge equipped with two water bottle refill stations.